 concerning overall corporate legal affairs including those of

 overseas companies as an attorney-at-law.
-We expect to
+The Company

-management and provide advice on management overall from
+and have him supervise management and provide advice on

-his expert perspective, particularly in regard to securing
+overall management from his expert perspective, particularly

-soundness of the management of the Group.
+in regard to securing the management soundress of the Group.

 meetings

-Rochelle Kopp June 2020 Ms. Rochelle Kopp has a wealth of insight into cross-cultural
+Rochelle Kopp June 2020 Ms. Rochelle Kopp has a wealth of insight into

-perspective, particularly in regard to the Group’s global expansion.
+the Group’s global expansion.

 meetings